Housing Element Update

 Importance of Updating the Housing Element:

 Housing Elements must be updated every 8 years to ensure communities are able to accommodate anticipated housing growth and meet state regulations.
 The City is required by State law to adopt an updated and state compliant Housing Element by October 2021.
+State Law provides a 120-day grace period after the October 2021 deadline, which may be used to finalize Housing Elements.
 Having a state compliant Housing Element:

 - Allows the City to be eligible for State grants and funding sources